ojplg/hrorm/README.md

 * Similarly, DaoBuilder objects are always mutable.
 Perhaps they should lock at Dao creation time?
 * Support different types, e.g. String GUIDs, for primary keys
 * Add methods that allow for updates and deletes based on Where objects
+* Make ChildSelectStrategy for immutable models
-* Make ChildSelectStrategy work for join relations
+* Check ChildSelectStrategy for join of joins and other complicated models